 The needs of our communities are very important in the program planning process.
-Continuing Education and Economic Development programs offer the student the opportunity to participate in programs ranging from one hour seminars to multi-day educational sessions.
-Through Continuing Education, in cooperation with local school districts, we offer many programs at various sites throughout our communities, at times our students find convenient for them.
-Northeast Iowa Community College Continuing Education and Economic Development partner with businesses and industries in our area for workforce development projects tailored to their specific needs.
+Business and Community Solutions offers the student the opportunity to participate in programs ranging from one hour seminars to multi-day educational sessions.
+In cooperation with local school districts, we offer many programs at various sites throughout our communities providing convenient educational opportunities.
+Business and Community Solutions partners with business and industry in Northeast lowa to provide innovative, customized training for workforce development.